morceaudebois/bonjourr.fr/src/content/docs/docs/quick-guide.md

 You've probably toggled **Hide settings icon** on.
 You can still access the settings icon in the same way as before:
 <video src="/documentation/quick-guide/hide-settings-icon.mp4" autoplay loop controls></video>

-## The settings panel

-All of Bonjourr's options are located in the settings panel.
-There's multiples ways to access it:

-- Click on the ⚙️ icon in the bottom right corner.
-- Hit the <kbd>esc</kbd> key of your keyboard (while focused on the page).
-- Right click on the page to access the context menu

-### Show all settings

-Bonjourr has lots of settings.
-To make it easier for newcomers, we hide most of the more advanced ones by default.
-You can enable them by toggling **Show all settings** at the very top of the settings panel.